-Director Collins, Chair of the Medical Services Review Committee, called the Committee to order at 9:01 am on Friday, June 18, 2021.
+Director of Workers' Compensation Charles Collins, Chair of the Medical Services Review Committee, called the Committee to order at 9:03 am on Wednesday, May 25, 2022.
 The meeting was held by telephone and video conference.

 II.
 Roll call

 Director Collins conducted a roll call.
 The following Committee members were present, constituting a quorum: